-Bring users immediate attention
+Bring users immediate attention.

-User might disregard if busy
+The user might disregard if busy

 Dependency on other platforms and teams

 Both the options were effective but required close collaboration and integration with the other apps and service teams.
-We decided to narrow down the scope to our application and identify touch points within that.
+We decided to narrow down the scope of our application and identify touch points within that.

 Before they start a conversation